hrudaymahajan/Data-Analytics-dashboard/README.md

 ## 🚀 Project Overview

+## 🚀 Project Overview
-This project is an **E-Commerce Customer Behavior Analytics Dashboard** built using Python.
+This project is an interactive **E-Commerce Analytics Dashboard** built using Streamlit.

-It helps analyze:

-* Customer demographics
-* Sales trends
-* Revenue insights
-* Buying behavior
+It allows users to:
+- Filter customers by city, gender, and age
+- Analyze revenue and order trends
+- Understand customer behavior patterns
+- Visualize insights using interactive charts
 ---

 ## 🛠️ Tech Stack